shruthisony/Lead_Scoring_CS/README.md

 5. Data Preparation
 6. Building the Logistic Regression Model
 7. Model Evaluation
-8. ROC curve, Precision Trade-off and optimal cut-off values
+8. ROC curve, Precision-Recall Trade-off and their optimal cut-off values
 9. Making Predictions on test data

 ### Files Provided:

-•	Lead_Scoring_CS.ipynb: The Jupyter notebook containing the code and data analysis.
+1. Lead_Scoring_CS.ipynb: The Jupyter notebook containing the code and data analysis.

-•	Sub_Q&A_Lead_Scoring_CS.pdf: A document with answers to some subjective questions.
+2. Sub_Q&A_Lead_Scoring_CS.pdf: A document with answers to some subjective questions.

-•	PPT_Lead_Scoring_CS.pdf: The final presentation summarizing the project.
+3. PPT_Lead_Scoring_CS.pdf: The final presentation summarizing the project.

-•	Summary_Lead_Scoring_CS.pdf: A Brief summary of the work done in the Jupyter notebook.
+4. Summary_Lead_Scoring_CS.pdf: A Brief summary of the work done in the Jupyter notebook.

 ### Conclusion:
 The logistic regression model developed in this project aims to enhance the efficiency of the sales process at X Education by accurately scoring leads.
 This will enable the sales team to prioritize high-potential leads, ultimately improving the conversion rate.